Best Christmas Card Ideas, The Dog's DooDahs, a Review

 Have Fun With The Dog's DooDahs

-Wading through a mountain of tedious mind numbing sentimental drivel, year after year can be exhausting.
-A beautiful traditional Christmas card can evoke some wonderful memories, but cards that are a touch risqué, cute or funny do add the fun factor to Christmas.
+Wading through a mountain of tedious, mind-numbing sentimental drivel, year after year can be exhausting.
+A beautiful traditional Christmas card can evoke some lovely memories.
+However, those that are a touch risqué, a bit cute, or cards that make us laugh out loud, can add the fun factor to Christmas.

 I had an idea to design my own greeting cards instead of wasting valuable time at the local card shop yet again.
 I decided to write my own poems and create my very own cards for friends and family, how cool is that?

 However, before I could put pen to paper, I found an online card shop that promises to make my life much easier.
 The site is “The dog's doodahs,” yeah real cute, just seeing the name made me smile...I thought to myself, this I've got to see.
 And so I proceeded to the cheeky website to take a look.

 I wondered if the cute name might be a little tail wagging by those friendly folks at the Dog's DooDahs or whether there would be some real substance to the claim of “Easy-Peasy, Frightfully Funny Cards.”

 The site provides both personalised and non-personalised cards with a large variety of options.
 If you are of a nervous disposition and are easily offended, this site will still have something for you; I love the naughtiness.
 If like me, you have a wicked sense of humour, you will enjoy the dog's doodahs' personalised gifts and their vast choice of cards.

 I was pleasantly surprised and giggled all the way through the large assortment of Christmas cards.
 I was able to design unique cards with poems.
 I found the whole process to be painless and relatively fast.